lunarcloud/qt-enhanced-project-template/_README.md

 Windows
 ----------
-Blur behind is enabled, extending the glass to the toolbars, and other Windows sexiness from here: http://labs.qt.nokia.com/2009/09/15/using-blur-behind-on-windows/
-There's also an rc file and ico.
+Blur behind is enabled, extending the glass to the toolbars, an rc file and an ico style icon.

 ### Deployment
 * Use dependency walker to find the DLL files you'll need to include: http://www.dependencywalker.com/